Reshief/ipcr/README.md

 *DONE*
 - Choose two cells in before and after to set as corresponding to perform shearing and stretching relative to
+- Fixed the cost function not actually depending on the transformation.
+It will now converge and give actual correspondences

 *BUGS*
-- The cost function ignores unmatched points, leading to the matching function attempting to not match points because it lowers the overall error
-- Cost function does not seem to depend on the transformation being applied.
+- None currently

 *PLANNED*
 - Fix issues with security programs detecting configuration as virus